Can a landlord require you to have renters insurance? Should you have it regardless?

 Like most homeowners insurance policies, renters insurance covers liability, additional living expenses (ALE) and the cost of repairing and replacing personal possessions.
 The big difference between the two policies is that renters…CLICK TO TWEET

-Another similarity between homeowners insurance policies and renters insurance is that both provide coverage against losses from fires, theft, wind storms and some forms of water damage.
+Another similarity between homeowners insurance policies and renters insurance is that both provide coverage against losses from fires, theft, wind storms, and some forms of water damage.
 Typically, they won’t cover damages following floods or earthquakes.
 You can get renters flood coverage from the National Flood Insurance Program or a private insurer and add earthquake coverage as an endorsement or separate policy.

-If you have a certain breed of dog, you may want to get a personal umbrella liability policy on top of your renters insurance plan.
+If you have a certain breed of dog, you may want to get a personal umbrella liability policy on top of your renters’ insurance plan.

 Additional living expenses (ALE) refer to the costs you face if your property is damaged and you have to live somewhere else temporarily.
 It essentially covers the cost of items you would have to pay for while your rental property is being repaired or rebuilt (like hotel bills and restaurant meals).
 There are usually maximum dollar amounts and time limits associated with ALE payment eligibility.

 Did you know?
 While 95% of homeowners have some form of homeowners insurance, only 41% of renters have renters insurance, according to a recent Insurance Information Institute poll.
 That means nearly two-thirds of renters don’t have the protection they’ll need if disaster strikes.
 That’s particularly concerning because rental rates are on the rise.
-A Pew Research Center analysis of Census Bureau housing data reveals that the share of U.S. households that are renting is at its highest point (36.6%) since 1965.
+A Pew Research Center analysis of Census Bureau housing data reveals that the share of U.S. households renting is at its highest point (36.6%) since 1965.

 Can I get discounts on renters insurance?